appwrite/rfc/006-support-deploy-to-heroku.md

 Redis and Mysql add-ons will have to be added in the config.
 The environment variables for Redis and Mysql connections will have to be updated accordingly in the Heroku docker configuration.

+### POC
+First create a POC of one click deploy to Heroku as it's current state.
+Even if no data in file system persists, we can use the same idea further once we add support to external storage services like S3.

 ---

 ### Introduce new environment variable to disable stats